Warren Angus Ferris: Early life

-Warren Angus Ferris (Ferriss) was born December 26, 1810, in Glen Falls, New York, to Angus and Sarah Ferris.
+Warren Angus Ferris (Ferriss) was born December 26, 1810, in Glens Falls, New York, to Angus and Sarah Ferris.
 His ancestors were Puritans and Quakers.
-Ferris's father died from a sudden illness in 1813, and his mother married Joshua Lovejoy.
+Through his paternal grandmother, Ruth (Taber) Ferris, he was the descendent of 8 Mayflower passengers, which include Frances Cooke, John Cooke, Richard Warren, William Mullins, Alice Mullins, Priscilla Mullins, John Alden, and Thomas Rogers.
+In 1806, Ferris' grandfather, Warren Ferriss, was appointed Brigadier General of Militia in Washington Co. by Governor Morgan Lewis.
+Ferris's father, Angus, died from a sudden illness in 1813, leaving a widow and 2 infant children.
+Sarah Ferris moved to Buffalo, N.Y. where she married Joshua Lovejoy, on Aug.
+13, 1815, as his second wife.
+Sarah continued to live in Buffalo with her 2 daughters until her death at the age of 79.
 Ferris grew up with his family in Buffalo.
 Although it is unclear whether Ferris received a formal education, his mother provided her children with books and helped expose them to nature and science.
-She died in 1814 when a group of Native Americans burned down the houses in their neighborhood; Sarah attempted to defend their home, but was killed by a young Native American boy.
-Ferris's step-father, Lovejoy, married Sally Ferriss, who raised Warren and his brothers after Lovejoy's death in 1824.

 Ferris learned to hunt, fish, and trap as a young boy.
 His early experiences growing up around Native Americans piqued his interest in their culture.
 He observed their celebrations and interactions.
 In his youth, Ferris also saw the completion of the Erie Canal, which was finished in 1825.
 This proximity to Native American culture and the accessibility to travel inspired Ferris's spirit of adventure and prompted him to move out west.